metal-stack/metal-roles/partition/roles/ipmi-catcher/README.md

 # ipmi-catcher
+Deploys pixiecore container

 ## Variables

-This role uses variables from [control-plane-defaults](/control-plane).
+This role uses variables from [partition-defaults](/partition).
 So, make sure you define them adequately as well.

-You can look up all the default values of this role [here](defaults/main/main.yaml).
+You can look up all the default values of this role [here](defaults/main.yaml).

 | Name                            | Mandatory | Description                         |
 | ------------------------------- | --------- | ----------------------------------- |